hussamsh/Nova/README.md

 ## Roadmap

 * Adding more maps to choose from.
-* Histograms and comaprisons right inside the app
+* Histograms and comaprisons right inside the app.
+* Encryption of formats and files other than images.

 ## Development